Grenadines Snorkeling, Scuba Diving And Activities

 Where Are The Best Places To Snorkel & Scuba Dive In The Grenadines?

-With immaculate coral cays, protected bays and shallow reefs, Saint Vincent and the Grenadines is one of the Caribbean’s snorkeling hot spots.
+With immaculate coral cays, protected bays, and shallow reefs, Saint Vincent and the Grenadines are one of the Caribbean’s snorkeling hot spots.
 The best snorkeling spots in the country is The Tobago Cays, a group of 5 small coral islands circled by a horseshoe-shaped coral reef.

 The Grenadines Offers Many Snorkeling And Scuba Diving Spots